raspberrypilearning/pick-your-favourite/en/step_9.md

 ## Upgrade your project

 In this step you can upgrade your project by:
-+ Styling your content slots more
++ Adding more styling to your content slots
 + Adding more options to your drop-down

-You don't have to do all of these, choose whichever one appeals to you and fits the time you have.
+You don't have to do both.
+Choose whichever one appeals to you and fits the time you have.

 --- collapse ---